ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 A CAA parameter "validation-methods" is also defined for the "issue" and "issuewild" properties.
 The value of this parameter, if specified, MUST be a comma-separated list of tokens specifying validation methods.
+These tokens MUST be drawn from the IANA registry of identifier validation methods.
 For validation methods based on the ACME challenge/response framework, the token placed in this field MUST be the ACME challenge type (e.g., "http-01").

 The presence of this parameter constrains the property to which it is attached.
 A CA MUST only consider a property with the "validation-methods" parameter to